bhregmi/SwiftOracle/README.md

 OCILIB wrapper for Swift, linux compatible

 ## New in this release
+- Added support for REF Cursors.
+See an example below.
+- Added a layer of "swifty" objects - SwiftyField, SwiftyRow.
+This is still work in progress.

+## New in previous release
 - Added array binding (BindVarArray)
 - Added executeBulkDML that uses arrays of bind variables in DMLs for greatly improved performance
 - Added connection and sesssion pooling